 If you need to see me at another time, I will try to arrange something - particularly if it means you don't have to take time off work.

 Most people come to the office.
-But if you are too far away to visit, much work can be done remotely through phone/Skype, email and other internet communications.
-I cannot attend an interview with you, but many other tasks are possible.
+But if you are too far away to visit, much can be done remotely through phone/Skype, email and other internet communications.
+I cannot attend an interview with you, but most other tasks are possible.

-Immigration Law is Federal Law.
-That means you can get advice from any immigration lawyer.
+Immigration is Federal Law.
+That means you can get advice from any immigration lawyer who is licensed in the United States.
 I give consultations over Skype to clients across the United States and beyond.
 From Europe through the Middle East to Hong Kong.

 My fees are the same for distance clients as for people who come to my office.
 I recommend you only request a $50 consultation in the first instance.
 If more work is needed, I will roll that fee into the total cost of the work.

-I am an immigrant.
+I am an attorney based in San Rafael, California.
+And I am an immigrant.
 I came to the United States in 2000.
 13 years later I became a citizen.
-I am also an attorney based in San Rafael, California.
 I am licensed to practice law in California.
 And I am a member of the American Immigration Lawyers' Association (AILA).

 Here is my California State Bar record